-I was intrigued, especially when the plants used are a part of the southwestern plant palette.
+I was intrigued, especially when the plants used were also popular in the desert Southwest.

 There were quite a few things about this type of container planting that appealed to me.

-Fast forward a few months, and I had to rethink what to add to the large, blue planter by my front entry.
-Why not try the same arrangement?
+Fast forward a few months, and I decided to rethink what to add to the large, blue planter by my front entry.
+So, I thought, why not try the same arrangement?

 Granted, the plants are smaller than those I saw in California, but given a few months, they should grow in nicely.

-As you can see, purple hopbush will grow taller, and its evergreen foliage will add both shades of purple and green to this space.
-This shrub is one of those highly-prized plants that does well in both sun and filtered shade.
+As you can see my new plants are rather mall, however, the purple hopbush will grow taller and its evergreen foliage will add shades of purple and green to this space.
+Furthermore, this shrub is one of those highly-prized plants that do well in both sun and filtered shade.

-The silvery gray foliage of bush morning glory will create great color contrast with the darker greens of the other plants.
-It may not flower much in this semi-shady corner, but I primarily want it for the color of its leaves.
+The silvery-gray foliage of bush morning glory creates a great color contrast with the darker greens of the other plants.
+While it may not flower much in this semi-shady corner, I want it for its silvery foliage.

-Lastly, I wanted to use a plant that had bright green foliage, so I added a single foxtail asparagus fern (Asparagus densiflorus Myers), which will thrive in this semi-shady exposure.
+In addition, I want to use a plant that has bright green foliage, so I have a single foxtail asparagus fern (Asparagus densiflorus Myers), which will thrive in this semi-shady exposure.

 Maintenance will be relatively simple with periodic pruning to keep wayward branches in check.
 Fertilizing in spring and late summer with a slow-release fertilizer such as Osmocote will be all that’s needed to keep my container plants happy.

 Do you have any plants with attractive foliage that you would use in containers?